Sin Ming

-Residential homes includes a mixture of landed properties, condominiums and Housing Development Board blocks.
+Residential homes includes a mixture of landed properties, condominiums and Housing Development Board (HDB) blocks.

-Sin Ming Avenue HDB is part of Bishan Toa Payoh GRC, while Sin Ming Road HDB is part of Marymount SMC.
+Sin Ming Avenue HDB is part of Bishan-Toa Payoh Group Representation Constituency, while Sin Ming Road HDB is part of Marymount Single Member Constituency.

 Transportation

-Sin Ming has its own MRT stations when Bright Hill MRT station and Upper Thomson MRT station on the Thomson–East Coast MRT line, opened on August 28, 2021.
-This line links to Sin Ming with the Central Business District of Singapore.
+Sin Ming got its own Mass Rapid Transit (MRT) stations when Bright Hill MRT station and Upper Thomson MRT station on the Thomson–East Coast MRT line opened on 28 August 2021.
+This line links Sin Ming with the Central Business District (CBD) of Singapore.

 Education

 The campus of Ai Tong School, a Special Assistance Plan primary school established in 1912 and affiliate to Singapore Hokkien Huay Kuan, is located in the Bright Hill Drive area of Sin Ming.
 It relocated its campus from its previous campus in Ang Mo Kio to its current location in Sin Ming in 1992 to cope with rising student enrollment.

 The permanent campus of Eunoia Junior College, the 20th junior college in Singapore, is located in Sin Ming.